sjmack/HLAtools/README.md

 ## HLAtools: Functions and Datasets for HLA Informatics

-## Version 1.2.0
+## Version 1.3.0

 The HLA, or so-called "Human Leukocyte Antigen", region is the most polymorphic section of the human genome, with 40,623 allelic variants identified across 46 loci.
 The key roles played by the class I and class II HLA genes in stem-cell therapy and transplantation, disease association research, evolutionary biology, and population genetics result in constant discovery of new allele variants.
 These data are curated and maintained by the [ImmunoPolymorphism Database-IMmunoGeneTics/HLA (IPD-IMGT/HLA) Database](https://www.ebi.ac.uk/ipd/imgt/hla/) and made available on the [Anthony Nolan HLA Informatics Group (ANHIG)/IMGTHLA GitHub repository](https://github.com/ANHIG/IMGTHLA) as static text files, which are updated every three months.
 Standardized use of the data in this key resource can be challenging.
 To address this, we have developed HLAtools, an R package that automates the consumption of IPD-IMGT/HLA resources, renders them computable, and makes them available alongside tools for data analysis, visualization and investigation.
-Tthe package is compatible with all IPD-IMGT/HLA Database release versions up to release 3.57.0.
+Tthe package is compatible with all IPD-IMGT/HLA Database release versions up to release 3.58.0.

 HLAtools version 1.2.0 is available on the CRAN repository at [https://cran.r-project.org/package=HLAtools](https://cran.r-project.org/package=HLAtools).

-Developmental versions of the package (in this repository) can be installed using the *[xfun](https://CRAN.R-project.org/package=xfun)::install_github(sjmack/HLAtools)* command.
+Developmental version 1.3.0 of the package (in this repository) can be installed using the *[xfun](https://CRAN.R-project.org/package=xfun)::install_github(sjmack/HLAtools)* command.

 ### Data Resources
 The package includes five data objects that foster computation on IPD-IMGT/HLA resources.